-Michael Brasher, Executive Director
+Michael Brasher, Chief Executive Officer

 Michael has a career working in the fields of gender justice, conflict and peace-making, and non-profit leadership.
 After completing his Master's degree in transnational anti-violence strategies, he transitioned to a Domestic Violence organization in Arizona where he helped to build an innovative prevention program aimed at organizing men to end Gender-Based Violence.
 He is currently completing a PhD in Political Geography that focuses on masculinity, social change, and violence prevention.